-Duthie's first taste of snowboarding came at a stormbound Cairngorm in 1999.
+Duthie's first taste of snowboarding was on a stormbound Cairngorm Mountain in 1999.
 Years of punishment at the hands of Bellahouston's Dendix dry slope followed, with seasons in France and New Zealand not far behind.
 He retains a misplaced affection for drymat, and considers the invention of Snowflex to be right up there with penicillin and the lightbulb.
-Duthie eventually joined Whitelines full-time as Associate Editor in 2013 following stints as Online Editor and Contributing Editor.
+Duthie eventually joined Whitelines full-time in 2013 following a few years' freelance work, and is now the mag's Deputy Editor.
 As both a shaky snowboarder and cack-handed homebrewer, he spends most of his time worrying about gravity.

 Please enter your email so we can keep you updated with news, features and the latest offers.
 If you are not interested you can unsubscribe at any time.
 We will never sell your data and you'll only get messages from us and our partners whose products and services we think you'll enjoy.